 Caring for Your Pet's Incision Site

-It can be difficult to prevent your dog from biting, chewing or scratching at their bandages or incision site.
-A plastic cone-shaped Elizabethan collar (available in hard and softer versions) is an effective way to prevent your dog from licking their wound.
+It can be difficult to prevent your dog from biting, chewing, or scratching at its bandages or incision site.
+A plastic cone-shaped Elizabethan collar (available in hard and softer versions) is an effective way to prevent your dog from licking its wound.

 Many dogs adjust to wearing a cone collar relatively quickly, but if your dog is struggling to get used to wearing a cone, there are other options available.
 Speak to your vet about effective and less cumbersome options such as donut-style collars, or post-op medical pet shirts.